-The Barents Sea Fisheries overview contains 15 stocks for which ICES provided advice for 2019.
+The Barents Sea Fisheries overview contains 15 stocks for which ICES provided advice for 2020.
 These encompass the following categories: ten demersal, one elasmobranch, one crustacean, and three pelagic stocks.

-Fishing mortalities and spawning-stock sizes have been evaluated against maximum sustainable yield (MSY) and precautionary approach (PA) reference points, and the status of the stocks has also been assessed relative to safe biological limits, i.e. $F < F{pa}$ and SSB > B{pa} (Figure 9).
-Out of the seven stocks with F{MSY} reference points, three were fished above F{MSY} target levels in 2018; cod, haddock, and golden redfish (red colour in Figure 8), while only one of these stocks - the golden redfish - had an SSB below MSY $B{trigger}$.
-Based on PA reference points, three stocks are assessed to be outside their safe biological limit (SBL); capelin, cod, and golden redfish (see also Table A1 in the Annex).
-The stocks have also been evaluated against the EU Marine Strategy Framework Directive (MSFD) indicators for fishing mortality and spawning-stock biomass, which correspond to F{MSY} and MSY $B{trigger}$ (Figure 9).
+Fishing mortalities and spawning-stock sizes have been evaluated against maximum sustainable yield (MSY) and precautionary approach (PA) reference points, and stock status has also been assessed relative to safe biological limits, i.e. $F < F{pa}$ and SSB > $B{pa}$ (Figure 8).
+Out of the seven stocks with $F{MSY}$ reference points, two were fished above $F{MSY}$ target levels in 2019; haddock and golden redfish (red colour in Figure 8), while only one of these stocks-the golden redfish-had an SSB below MSY $B{trigger}$ .
+Based on PA reference points, two stocks are assessed to be outside their safe biological limit (SBL); capelin and golden redfish (see also Table A1 in the Annex).
+The stocks have also been evaluated against the reference points $F{MSY}$ and MSY $B{trigger}$ (Figure 9).

 Four species lack all reference points (Table A2 in the Annex); the majority of species have some, but not all, reference points.
 Some stocks with missing reference points are "data-limited stocks", which means that there are no forecasts of stock development (ICES categories 3, 5, and 6).
 However, stocks in ICES categories 1 and 2, for which quantitative assessments are available, make up the majority of the landed biomass (Figure 9).
-64% of the landings in 2018 were from stocks fished slightly above F{MSY} (mainly cod and haddock), and only 5% of the landings came from stocks with fishing mortality below or at F{MSY} (D3C1; Figure 9).
+15% of the landings in 2019 were from stocks fished slightly above $F{MSY}$ (mainly haddock), while 65% of the landings came from stocks with fishing mortality below or at $F{MSY}$ (D3C1; Figure 9).
 The remaining landings were from stocks without a full set of MSY reference points.
-Because of the relatively high spawning-stock biomass of cod and haddock, 68% of the landings nevertheless came from stocks with SSBs above MSY $B{trigger}$ (D3C2; Figure 9).
+Because of the relatively high spawning-stock biomass of haddock, 80% of the landings nevertheless came from stocks with SSBs above MSY Btrigger (D3C2; Figure 9).